Tuki260/DSD-Project/README.md

   * A secondary car drawing process
   * A wheel drawing function that works with our 2 car drawing functions so they actually look like cars
   * Change mball to reset the ball, increase its speed, raise and lower our hit counters and randomize the balls x position
-  * Developed a linease-feedback shift register to simulate random ball spawning positons on the x-axis
+  * Developed a linear-feedback shift register to simulate random ball spawning positons on the x-axis
-  * Set our colors for all elements
+  * Set our colors for all entities

 * The **_[leddec16.vhd](CarGame/leddec16.vhd)_** controls the 7 segment display and what drives each display
   * The changes made to this file revolve around seperating segments 0-3 and 4-7